Javid912/Airflow_GCP_ETL/readme2.md

         fig.show()
     ```

 - [ ] Test the visualization

     ```bash
     astro dev bash
     python include/viz/plotly.py
     ```

 **🏆 First visualization in place!**

 ## Conclusion

-Congratulations! seting up a data pipeline for the retail project is finished.
+Congratulations!
+Setting up a data pipeline for the retail project is finished.
 Here's what was accomplished:

 1. **Dataset Acquisition**: Obtained the dataset from Kaggle.
 2. **Data Modeling**: Defined a data model and transformed the raw data into structured tables using dbt.
 3. **Data Quality**: Implemented data quality checks to ensure the integrity of the data.
 4. **Reports**: Created SQL queries to generate daily, monthly, and country-wise revenue reports.
 5. **Visualization**: Developed a visualization to display revenue by country using Plotly.